BlueQuartzSoftware/simplnx/src/Plugins/OrientationAnalysis/docs/WritePoleFigureFilter.md

 ### Layout

 The 3 pole figures can be laid out in a Square, Horizontal row or vertical column.
-Supporting informatio (including the color bar legend for color pole figures) will also be printed on the image.
+Supporting information (including the color bar legend for color pole figures) will also be printed on the image.

 | Lambert Projection | Discrete |
 |--------------------|----------|